-- A number of extracurricular clubs and/or enrichment activities are offered for students.
+A number of extracurricular clubs and/or enrichment activities are offered for students.
 Nominal fees may be charged for participation in order to cover the cost of materials, supplies and/or other expenses.
 There is no better way for students to enrich their education than by taking part in clubs and after-school activities or through working with a teacher.
-These opportunities will allow you to explore things you already enjoy and to try other areas that sound interesting. - In order to participate in any after school extra-curricular activity, including music performances, plays, etc., students must arrive in time to be counted present during the school day.
-Students serving suspension may not participate in after school activities on the day(s) the suspension(s) is served.